"NE PLUS ULTRA"

-At the beginning of the eighteenth century, English foot regiments carried three colors: those of the Colonel, the Lieutenant-Colonel and the Major.
-The Colonel's Color was generally a plain flag in the regimental facing color, sometimes with a canton of the Cross of St. George or, for Scottish regiments, the Cross of St. Andrew.
-(By now the infantry were uniformly dressed in red coats with differently colored cuffs, collars and turnbacks.)
+At the beginning of the eighteenth century, English and Scottish foot regiments carried three colors: those of the Colonel, the Lieutenant-Colonel and the Major.
+(Company colors had been abolished for regiments of the line in the late seventeenth century.)
+The Colonel's Colour was generally a plain flag in the regimental facing color, sometimes with a canton of the Cross of St. George or, for Scottish regiments, the Cross of St. Andrew.
+The facing color was derived from the regimental uniform;, the infantry being dressed in red coats "faced" with differently colored cuffs, collars and turnbacks.
 However, since in effect the Colonel owned the regiment, his badge often appeared on the Colonel's Color.
-The Lieutenant-Colonel's Color was the Cross of St. George or St. Andrew, and the Major's Color was the same with the addition of a "pile wavy" in the first quarter, or occasionally some other distinguishing device.
+The Lieutenant-Colonel's Colour was the Cross of St. George or St. Andrew, and the Major's Colour was the same with the addition of a "pile wavy" in the first quarter, or occasionally some other distinguishing device.
 In 1707, with the union of England and Scotland, the First Union Flag was substituted for the Cross of St. George or St. Andrew.
-The colors were about six feet square and made of silk.
+The colors were about six feet square and made of silk or taffeta.

 The Captain-General of the army of the Grand Alliance during the War of the Spanish Succession was Winston Churchill's illustrious ancestor, John Churchill, first Duke of Marlborough.
 Arguably the greatest soldier ever produced by Britain, in ten years of campaigning against the armies of Louis XIV he never fought a losing battle nor conducted an unsuccessful siege.
 "Nothing like this," wrote Winston Churchill with familial pride, "exists in the annals of war."